 As you embark on connecting with the Winter Solstice here’s a reflection to keep in mind.
-Click here to download this image and enjoy it as a free printable to place on your altar or framed in your home.

 Create Your Solstice Altar

-Honor the Triple Goddess with symbolism of the phases of the moon that represents the Maiden, Mother and the Crone.
+Honor the Triple Goddess with the symbolism of the phases of the moon that represents the Maiden, Mother, and the Crone.
 As the cycle of the seasons comes full circle, you have experienced all of the faces of the goddess somewhere in your life.
 Do not forget what each has taught you.

-Revisit these lessons by remembering where you have felt wild abandon, or birthed a creation.
+Revisit these lessons by remembering where you have felt wild, abandon, or birthed a creation.
 Maybe you need to revisit a time of loss.
 Open your heart up to this life cycle and feel gratitude that you are still standing; that you have survived your darkest days.

 Connect by decorating your altar with festive colors.
 Here’s a guide for bringing Winter Solstice colors into your sacred space.